patrickafoley/stratfaucet/README.md

 # stratfaucet

 This is a basic faucet for Stratis Platform test tokens (TSTRAT).
 It is written in dotnet core/typescript/Angular.
-It uses BitcoinLib against the stratisX `stratisd` RPC and is bundled with Docker containers.
+It uses Refit against the stratisX `Stratis.StratisD` and is bundled with Docker containers.

 ## Runing the faucet with Docker